Lamb and mutton: Dishes

 Meat from sheep features prominently in the cuisines of several Mediterranean cultures including Greece, Croatia, Turkey, North Africa, Jordan, and the Middle East, as well as in the cuisines of Iran and Afghanistan.
 In Greece, for example, it is an integral component of many meals and of religious feasts such as Easter, like avgolemono and magiritsa.
-It is also popular in the Basque culture, both in the Basque country of Europe and in shepherding parts of the Western United States (where shepherds of Basque descent have been active since the 1850s).
+It is also popular in the Basque culture, both in the Basque country of Europe and in shepherding parts of the Western United States, where shepherds of Basque descent have been active since the 1850s.

 In the United States, the Navajo have incorporated mutton and lamb into their traditional cuisine since the introduction of sheep by Spanish explorers and settlers in the 17th century, replacing wild turkey and venison and creating a pastoral culture.
 In Northern Europe, mutton and lamb feature in many traditional dishes, including those of Iceland, Norway and the United Kingdom.

-Mutton is also popular in Australia.
+Mutton is popular in Australia.
 Lamb and mutton are very popular in Central Asia and in certain parts of China, where other red meats may be eschewed for religious or economic reasons.
-Barbecued mutton is also a specialty in some areas of the United States (chiefly Owensboro, Kentucky) and Canada.
-However, meat from sheep is generally consumed far less in the US than in many European, Central American and Asian cuisines; for example, average per-capita consumption of lamb in the United States is only 400 g per year.
+Barbecued mutton is also a specialty in some areas of the United States, chiefly Owensboro, Kentucky, and Canada.
+Meat from sheep is generally consumed far less in the US than in many European, Central American and Asian cuisines.
+Average per-capita consumption of lamb in the United States is only 400 g per year.

 In Australia, the leg of lamb roast is considered to be the national dish.
 Commonly served on a Sunday or any other special occasion, it can be done in a kettle BBQ or a conventional oven.
 Typical preparation involves covering the leg of lamb with butter, pushing rosemary sprigs into incisions cut in the leg, and sprinkling rosemary leaves on top.
 The lamb is then roasted for two hours at 180 °C and typically served with carrots and potato (also roasted), green vegetables and gravy.

 In Indonesia, lamb is popularly served as lamb satay and lamb curry.
 Both dishes are cooked with various spices from the islands, and served with either rice or lontong.
 A version of lamb and bamboo shoot curry is the specialty of Minang cuisine, although similar dishes can be found in Thai cuisine.

 In Mexico, lamb is the meat of choice for barbacoa, in which the lamb is roasted or steamed wrapped in maguey leaves underground.

 In Japan, although lamb is not traditionally consumed in most of the country, on the northern island of Hokkaido and in the northeastern Tohoku regions, a hot-pot dish called jingisukan (i.e. "Genghis Khan") is popular.
 In that dish, thin-sliced lamb is cooked over a convex skillet alongside various vegetables and mushrooms in front of the diners, then dipped in soy-sauce-based dipping sauces and eaten.
 It was so named because lamb is popular in Mongolia (see "Sheep meat consumption" above).